Raian13/play-with-travis/README.md

 ### Play with Travis CI

-# Fork - test chat integration
+# Fork - test chat integration with Github